oluwabunmi2/Vochub/README.md

 # Deployment Plan
-my frontend is deployed on Vercel while my backend will be deployed on Heroku
+my frontend is deployed on Vercel while my backend will be deployed on Heroku Link to deployed version of the app https://vochub.vercel.app/
 # Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request to contribute.
 Ensure that you follow the coding standards and include tests for your changes.